Different diets - AIBU?

 Postmenopause occurs 12 months after your last period, but, unlike perimenopause and menopause, it isn't marked by a new set of physical symptoms.
 There is, however, an increased risk when it comes to developing health conditions, such as osteoporosis and heart disease, due to permanently lowered hormone levels.

-The duration of each stage depends on the person and can be affected by factors such as genes and ethnicity.
+The duration of each stage depends on the person and can be affected by factors such as genes and family history.

 Once you have gone through menopause, the postmenopause stage will last for the rest of your life, but you may still experience menopausal symptoms following the transition.